fbpx

 6. Defendant’s breach of contract was a substantial factor in causing plaintiff’s harm.

 It is important to remember that a California business owner cannot represent themselves in a lawsuit as pro per, this is because in California, a California business that is facing a suit or wish to file a lawsuit against another must be represented by an attorney.
-Before filing a lawsuit it is important to review all the provisions in the contract to ensure you don’t file a frivolous lawsuit against the other party.
+Please review all the provisions in the contract to ensure you don’t file a frivolous lawsuit against the other party.
 Often times contracts can be confusing and thus require the assistance of a business law or contract attorney.

 Call Now